Updated: Mar 11

 .
 Large Storage pockets (44L with dimensions 51 X 36 X 19 Cm Full-size storage pockets)

 .
 Socially Responsible

 Traveling light is a huge priority for me with all the camera equipment, I don't like to be weighed down.
-The Cabin Zero bag is very light weight and is cabin sized.
-Why wait in line to check in luggage, when you can skip the lines with cabin baggage.
+The Cabin Zero bag is very lightweight and cabin sized.
+Why wait in line to check in luggage, when you can skip the lines with cabin baggage?